 Barking to get attention – Dogs bark to get attention for many reasons.
 When your Chihuahua barks at night, he is probably trying to tell you “It’s chilly out there!”

-Making a “nest” – Your Chihuahua will climb into your bed, pull at the blankets, or burrow in the bed to find warmth.
+Making a “nest” – Your Chihuahua will climb into your bed, pull at the blankets, or sleep under covers to find warmth.